KMOS is in operation with 23 arms. Arm 3 is set to simulation

 - 2015-12-10 Starting from P97, darks with DITs corresponding to science obersvations, will no longer be taken by default.
 The 60s darks, that are used by the pipeline for the bad pixel correction will still be taken on a daily basis.
 This new procedure allows to remove the constraints on the usable DITs making the design of OBs more flexible and time-efficient.

 - 2015-06-11 A facebook group has been created to exchange ideas, methods, software on KMOS data reduction and analysis.
-We try to add the discussion items of this group to the ESO forum on a regular basis.

 - 2015-03-04: After an intervention to upgrade all arms, KMOS was handed back to Science Operation for recommissioning and testing.